Master's Program; General Program

 This page describes the Master's Program at the Department of Computer Science, University of Tsukuba.
 (This program is called a General Program, to disambiguate it from other special-purpose programs in the Department of Computer Science.)

 The slides "Introduction to the CS Curriculum - Master's General Program" (presented in the Guidance on April 2021) is here.

-The slides "Introduction to the CS Curriculum - Master's General Program" (for students enrolled in the fall semester, presented in the Guidance on October 2020) is here.
+Regarding the slides "Introduction to the CS Curriculum - Master's General Program" for students enrolled in the fall semester, please refer to the above slides.

 The timetable for courses is here (in Japanese only).

 The Master's Program consists of the master's degree research and coursework to learn various topics of computer science.

 Research in the Master's Program

 - 1st year, Spring Semester.
 Students attend the Mid-term Presentation.

 - 1st year, Fall Semester.
 Students attend the Computer Science Seminar and give research talks once in the seminar.

 - 2nd year, Spring Semester.
 Students give research talks at the Mid-term Presentation.